Home - Bookapy Book Preview

 Prologue

-“As I stare at a statue of myself, my only greatest fear in the universe is that my recorded actions will become more and more deluded as things progress.
-As the history books are written, we must be careful that it too does not get lost in the sea of time.”
+“As I stare at the statue of myself, my only greatest fear in the universe is that my recorded actions will become more and more deluded as things progress.
+As the history books are written, we must be careful that it too does not become lost in the sea of time.”
 Ciro Gabatrix at the Cebravis’ Commemoration Ceremony, 2328 AD.

 …….
 The Human race fights a war with three alien clans.
 One has chosen to become its ally to fight the other two……..